Asker Municipality (1838–2020): Maud

 On 31 July 2016 it was reported that the hull of Maud had been raised to the surface and placed on a barge in preparation for shipment to Norway.
 In August 2017 Maud began the journey back to Norway; she was towed through the Northwest Passage.
-In September 2017 she arrived in Greenland to stay for the winter.Cambridge Bay prepares to bid adieu to the Maud as Norwegian mayor visits community Maud arrived in Bergen on 6 August 2018, finally returning to Norway nearly a century after her departure with Amundsen.
+In September 2017 she arrived in Greenland to stay for the winter.
+Maud arrived in Bergen on 6 August 2018, finally returning to Norway nearly a century after her departure with Amundsen.
 She was then towed along the Norwegian coast, and arrived at Vollen on 18 August.